PRES update regarding COVID-19 vaccination in children with rheumatic diseases

 Summary of PRES recommendations

-• The risk and morbidity of acquiring COVID-19 is relatively similar among healthy children and those with rheumatic diseases.
+• The risk and morbidity of acquiring COVID-19 appears to be relatively similar among healthy children and those with rheumatic diseases, pending prospect data collection

 • It is advised to consult your pediatric rheumatologist to assess your disease activity and medications before deciding about vaccination.